Search SAGindie FAQs:

 If a non-union actor does a SAG-AFTRA low budget film, are they eligible to join the union?

 It depends on the contract.
-The Micro-Budget Project Agreement, Student Film Agreement, and Ultra Low Budget Project Agreement will not count towards a non-union actor’s eligibility.
-Under the Short Project Agreement, an actor can pursue membership via an employment verification request (contact the Theatrical Department at 323.549.6828 or email SPAeVerify@sagaftra.org).
-Non-union actors can become eligible under the Moderate Low Budget Project and Low Budget Theatrical Agreements, though the production must file Taft-Hartley reports for any non-union actors hired.
+The Micro-Budget Project Agreement will not count toward a non-union actor’s eligibility.
+Under the Student Film Agreement, Short Project Agreement, and Ultra Low Budget Project Agreement, an actor can pursue membership via an employment verification request (they can contact the SAG-AFTRA Entertainment Contracts Department at 323.549.6828).
+Under the Moderate Low Budget Project and Low Budget Theatrical Agreements, non-union actors can become eligible, though the production must file Taft-Hartley reports for any non-union actors hired.

 I’m a member of SAG-AFTRA but I’ve been cast in a non-union film.
 How do I get a waiver?